 The delightful game of Candy Land has brought about many award winning meltdowns in our home including (but not limited to) boards being slung across the room, people body slammed to the floor, and other bizarre behaviors that seem unnatural.

 It’s all fun and games…until someone gets hurt.

-There is one game that doesn’t cause my competitive children to go crazy and that is the game of Chutes and Ladders.
-In this game, the little cardboard cutout kids have to climb up the ladders to the 100th square to achieve the status as the winner.
+But there is one game that doesn’t cause my competitive children to go crazy, and that is the game of Chutes and Ladders.
+In this game, the little cardboard cutout kids have to climb up the ladders to the 100th square to achieve the status of winner.

 Are You Good Enough to Climb All the Way Up?

 How do the players progress?
 Well, you have to do more good than bad.
 If you are really good and take out the trash, are gentle with the kitty cat, help clean the dishes, and share your toys, then you get to climb up the ladder.
 However, if you behave badly and steal a cookie out of the cookie jar, accidentally knock over a glass of milk, or break your mom’s vase from Anthropologie, well, then you will get an opportunity to try harder next time by starting from the beginning.